Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-assign/Assign_user.md

 **Step 1**

-1. Add a issue key in the following slash command `/jira assign [issue key] [assignee]` in the channel on MM.
+1. Run the `/jira assign` and add the desired issue key in the slash command in the channel on MM.
-2. Add the MM user name in the [assignee] in above command followed by a `@` when the user's MM account is connected to jira account.
+2. Add the MM username in the <assignee> in above command followed by a `@` when the user's MM account is connected to jira account.

 **Step 2**

-1. Add a issue key in the following slash command `/jira assign [issue key] [assignee]` in the channel on MM.
+1. Run the `/jira assign` and add the desired issue key in the slash command in the channel on MM.
-2. Add the MM user name in the [assignee] in above command not followed by a `@` when the user's MM account is connected or disconnected to jira account.
+2. Add the MM username in the <assignee> in above command not followed by a `@` when the user's MM account is connected or disconnected to jira account.

 **Step 3**

-1. Add a issue key in the following slash command `/jira assign [issue key] [assignee]` in the channel on MM.
+1. Run the `/jira assign` and add the desired issue key in the slash command in the channel on MM.
-2. Add the MM user name in the [assignee] in above command when the user's MM account is disconnected to jira account.
+2. Add the MM username in the <assignee> in above command when the user's MM account is disconnected to jira account.

 **Step 4**

-1. Add a issue key in the following slash command `/jira assign [issue key] [assignee]` in the channel on MM.
+1. Run the `/jira assign` and add the desired issue key in the slash command in the channel on MM.
-2. Add the jira user name in the [assignee] in above command not followed by a `@` when the user's MM account is connected or disconnected to their jira account.
+2. Add the jira username in the <assignee> in above command not followed by a `@` when the user's MM account is connected or disconnected to their jira account.

 **Expected**